-Stephen King‘s books used to be on my reading list; early in my working career, I read The Shining on the train from the suburbs into the city.
-I would get on the train and start reading, and suddenly I would look up, eyes wide and heart pounding, and the train had arrived.
+Stephen King‘s books used to be on my reading list.
+Early in my working career, I read The Shining on the half-hour train from the suburbs into the city.
+I would get on the train and start reading, and suddenly I would look up, eyes wide and heart pounding, and find that the train had arrived.

-So after hearing good things about his On Writing, it was a pleasure to find that, naturally, it’s well-written, and in a totally different style than his usual horror shows.
+So after hearing good things about his On Writing, it was a pleasure to find that, naturally, it’s well-written, and in a totally different style than his usual heart-pounding horror shows.
 It’s also way funnier than I expected.

 His advice about writing is solid, but I think he struggles with trying to explain something that to him comes as naturally as breathing.
 He recommends Strunk and White’s Elements of Style.
 Suggests reading a lot.
 Writing a lot.
 Advises focusing on good storytelling, using description, dialogue and character development.

-What he also shares, though, is encouragement:
+What he also shares is encouragement:

 “The rest of [the book] – and perhaps the best of it – is a permission slip: you can, you should, and if you’re brave enough to start, you will.
 Writing is magic, as much the water of life as any other creative art.
 The water is free.
 So drink.
 Drink and be filled up.”